HoodLum-1/api-persistent-jokes/README.md

 ### Swagger 2
 - After successfully starting the application.
-- Navigate to `http://localhost:5000/swagger-ui.html` to see and try out the available rest endpoints.
+- Navigate to `http://localhost:5000/swagger-ui.html` to see and try out the available rest endpoints for both the application and API.

 ### Postman <a href="https://postman.com" target="_blank" rel="noreferrer"> <img src="https://www.vectorlogo.zone/logos/getpostman/getpostman-icon.svg" alt="postman" width="40" height="40"/> </a>
 - After successfully starting the application.
-- Open Postman and import the `Persistent_Jokes.postman_collection.json`
+- Import the `Persistent_Jokes.postman_collection.json` for the application request calls
 - Gives you the following:
     - GET methods
         - getJokeById